Destinations

 Stacks Image 183

-Ocean Path - Acadia National Park has some of the best hiking on the East Coast.
-The Ocean Path is an easy, family-friendly trail on flat terrain with a great views of Frenchman's Bay.
+Ocean Path is an easy, family-friendly trail on flat terrain with a great views of Frenchman's Bay.
 Take the path to Otter Point, which is popular with climbers.
 Sit on the boulders and watch the wave action!

 Precipice Trail - Acadia National Park.
 A short trail with vertical climbs using iron hand/footholds for an upper body challenge.
 For this reason, it is unique and provides nice views.
 This trail is popular, so arrive early.
 Peregrine Falcons often nest here, so parts of the trail may be closed.